Who are the men that pick for scraps amongst the ruins at the end of history?

 It's just nonsense.

-Yeah, I can go on.
+Yeah, I can go on this if you want.

 Well, it's a relatively small issue.